AppFormer/uberfire-docs/docs/tutorial/ufTasks.md

   </g:FlowPanel>
 </ui:UiBinder>
 ```
-We have also to change **ProjectPresenter.java** in order to open the popup and receive the name of new project created.
+We have also to change **ProjectsPresenter.java** in order to open the popup and receive the name of new project created.
 And this snippet to our class.
 ```
     @Inject
     private NewProjectPresenter newProjectPresenter;